DoggyFiOfficial/dogecoin-snap-public/README.md

 Let's get started! 🎢🚀

+## Audit
+DoggyFi's snap has been throughly audited for potential attack vectors by Sayfer, you can read the audit report [here](https://sayfer.io/audits/metamask-snap-audit-report-for-doggyfi/).

 ## Pre-work

 If this is your first time developing with Snaps, take a look at the [Snaps introduction](https://docs.metamask.io/snaps/) and [Snaps Getting Started Guide](https://docs.metamask.io/snaps/category/get-started/) before diving into this tutorial.